 Layla Edwards is currently employed as a Research Assistant within IMPACCT – Improving Palliative, Aged and Chronic Care through Clinical Research and Translation, University of Technology Sydney.
-She is involved in a range of projects in the area of palliative care and advanced illness and is currently assisting the PRESERVE Pilot study (PREvent delirium through Eating and drinking, Sleep, Exercise, Reorientation, Vision and hearing and Enabling families), and the Stop Cancer PAIN Trial.
+She is involved in a range of projects in the area of advancd illness and chronic care.

 Hosie, A, Phillips, J, Lam, L, Kochovska, S, Noble, B, Brassil, M, Kurrle, SE, Cumming, A, Caplan, GA, Chye, R, Le, B, Ely, EW, Lawlor, PG, Bush, SH, Davis, JM, Lovell, M, Brown, L, Fazekas, B, Cheah, SL, Edwards, L & Agar, M 2019, 'Multicomponent non-pharmacological intervention to prevent delirium for hospitalised people with advanced cancer: study protocol for a phase II cluster randomised controlled trial.', BMJ open, vol. 9, no. 1, pp. e026177-e026177.View/Download from: UTS OPUS or Publisher's site